PodiatryNZ Board and Team

 Board Members are elected annually for a two-year term.

 More information on how the Board operates and nomination forms are available for downloading.

-I believe the biggest challenge facing PodiatryNZ is ensuring professional relevance is maintained through focused public engagement, branding and building awareness with other medical professions.
+Lawrence believes the biggest challenge facing PodiatryNZ is ensuring professional relevance is maintained through focused public engagement, branding and building awareness.

-I completed a Bachelor of Science in Microbiology and Genetics before being awarded a scholarship to study Podiatry at AUT University in Auckland, graduating in 2008.
+Rachael completed a Bachelor of Science in Microbiology and Genetics before being awarded a scholarship to study Podiatry at AUT, graduating in 2008.

 Rachael has worked for 11 years as a general practice podiatrist in both Auckland and the Waikato.

 Rachael enjoys all aspects of podiatry, with a special interest in musculoskeletal foot and leg pain, nail and skin care.
 She is keen to give back to the profession through the association.

 Out of work, Rachael is a professional cake decorator and enjoys creating amazing sweet delights.

 Kiseon has a Bachelor of Health Science (Podiatry) and a Post Graduate Diploma (Sports and Exercise Medicine).

 Being in the profession for over 15 years, Kiseon is at a stage where he would like to give back to the profession by supporting fellow New Zealand podiatrists and make a difference in a positive way.